Join-pattern: Scala

-There is a library in Scala called "Scala Joins" Scala Joins to use the Join-Pattern, it proposes to use pattern matching Pattern Matching as a tool for creating models of joins.
-You can find examples of the use of the join pattern in scala here: Join definitions in Scala.
+The Scala Joins library uses the Join-Pattern.
 The pattern matching facilities of this language have been generalized to allow representation independence for objects used in pattern matching.
 So now it's possible to use a new type of abstraction in libraries.
 The advantage of join patterns is that they allow a declarative specification of the synchronization between different threads.
 Often, the join patterns corresponds closely to a finite state machine that specifies the valid states of the object.

 In Scala, it's possible to solve many problem with the pattern matching and Scala Joins, for example the Reader-Writer.